veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/input.md

-{
-"name" : "input-text",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Input-text is a component that allows native <input> and <textarea> elements to work with text, numbers and special characters.", "guide" : "”,
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}
-## Guide:
 ### Overview:
 Input-text component is a form control field to input user data such as numbers, alphabets, special characters, password, email, search etc. Input can be used within the forms to capture the data from the user.

 #### Usage
-Input component specifies an input field where the user can enter data. <input> elements are used within a <form> element to declare input controls that allow users to input data.
+Input component specifies an input field where the user can enter data.
+Input elements are used within a form element to declare input controls that allow users to input data.
 An input field can vary in many ways, depending on the type attribute.

 #### How to use:
 - Drag and drop the component.